 6.3 Permit Applications

 Permit applications contain the final details for all registerable activities on the specified street.
-The information which shall accompany a permit application is set out in Section 7 and wherever practicably possible be supplied using the latest EToN system and in any event within the timescales as set out within Section 7.22.
+The information which shall accompany a permit application is set out in Section 7 and wherever practicably possible be supplied using the latest electronic system and in any event within the timescales as set out within Section 7.22.

 Promoters should note that in line with Regulation 9(9) of the Regulations the Permit Scheme requires applicants to copy any permit applications to any Authority, statutory undertaker or other relevant body that has requested to see notices or permit application on certain streets.